 ZERO WASTE TO LANDFILL

 - 0% of our waste will be going to landfill.
 We’ll be providing extensive recycling opportunities across the festival site which we’ll separate at source, sending less to incinerators.
 All food waste will be split from other waste across the site, to then be composted.

 REFILLABLE WATER BOTTLES

 ALTERNATIVE POWER SUPPLIES

-We will replace generators with diesel generators in some areas and introduce Hybrid generators with fuel monitoring to give us the data to use less in at future festivals.
+Where possible, generators will be replaced with Hybrid generators with fuel monitoring to give us the data to use less at future festivals.

 ABANDONED CAMPING EQUIPMENT

 We are working with the AIF for their ‘Take Your Tent Home’ and ‘Say No To Single Use’ campaign.
 We offer tent collections for charity and provide an onsite local food bank collection for leftover sealed food from campsites and traders.

 All wristbands will be made from bamboo and recycled plastics.

 TRAVEL TO BLUEDOT

 Bluedot is part of an unprecedented festival industry initiative, which aims to account for audience travel.
 63% of our festivals carbon footprint is audience travel.
 A fixed donation has been added to all advanced/on the day campervan and parking tickets for bluedot all of which will be invested in renewable energy and/or carbon offset schemes.
 We’re proud to be able to say that 100% of bluedot’s audience travel emissions are offset.
 Watch the video below or find out more HERE.